instamed/healthcare-payments-blockchain/README.md

 * Instantiate the chaincode servers.
 * Create some mock data for you.

+To get the **front end** to work properly, you need to run the postman added in the repository by configuring the fingerprints correctly.

+Go to the Postman collection settings and set the value to the variable `patientFingerprint` to use the same for every transaction after you run `npm run user:fingerprint -- $HOME/hyperledger-fabric-network/.hfc-org1/user1` then go and set the value of `consortiumAdminFingerprint` to `npm run user:fingerprint -- $HOME/hyperledger-fabric-network/.hfc-org2/user1` and then value of `providerFingerprint` to `npm run user:fingerprint -- $HOME/hyperledger-fabric-network/.hfc-org3/user1`.

 ### Individual tasks

 * Just start the server in dev mode `npm run server:start`.
 Run this in case after the `npm start` you close the terminal.
 This won't install the network again, just the NodeJS server.